S-Team-IT/inventory-manager-svelte/README.md

 ### Troubleshooting

-#### An impossible situation occured
+#### An impossible situation occurred

 This happens rarely when attempting to import a `$lib/server` module in `./src/routes`

 #### PSQL Unhandled error: Prepared statement does not exist

-Not fully understood what causes this, appears to happen after querying a lot in a short amount of item(editing through the entire item list).
+Not sure what causes this, appears to happen after querying a lot in a short amount of time (editing through the entire item list).
 This [commit](https://github.com/S-Team-IT/inventory-manager-svelte/commit/10241feacd5e2a90985c0de9976bf4bbf4121d9b) should fix it, but if not, a server restart will.

+#### Failed to Execute Remote Function

+Encountered when adding items with photos that are too large, though it may appear elsewhere.
+Sucks because it throws no error, so GL debugging.